amedrz/docker-rails/README.md

 inside a new container, using that image.
 Once it’s done, you should have generated a fresh app.

-Note this command overwrites this README, the Dockerfile and Gemfile.
+Note this command overwrites this README and Gemfile.
 That's ok.

 Add rubocop: